wadamT/mytree-blog/content/en/search.en.md

 ---
 title: "Search" # in any language you want
 layout: "search" # necessary for search
-description: "Search around the blog"
+description: "Search around the blog for English contents"
 summary: "search"
-placeholder: "Search around the blog"
+placeholder: "Search here"
 ---